 The real surprise comes via the puzzle that gates the midgame from the end.
 A certain taskmaster presents you with reason to return to John’s apartment and see it with fresh eyes and new motivation, hunting for clues hidden in plain sight — and which, it turns out, account for many of the ill-fitting word choices I noted in my initial tour.
 Arguably, the author could have pulled the trick off a little more smoothly.
 I must still observe that this 1995 text adventure gave me the pleasure of re-exploring familiar spaces that I today associate with “Metroidvania” games, even though John’s Fire Witch predates half of that portmanteau by two years.
 Realizing this, I did think of that silent movie, with that banana peel.

 The one part of the game for which I needed hints — but not for any reason the author likely intended — involved in the ice wizard’s inner sanctum, piled with “stolen treasures”.
 All of these play homage to other text adventure games, a mix of stuff from 1980s commercial work as well as Fire Witch’s post-Infocom contemporaries — which is to say, all around 25 years old at this point.
 I thought recognized a tarot card from Curses, but I had to search the web to see that an important-looking runestone hailed from The Lurking Horror, and needed to seek counsel from other long-time IF fans to identify a “cheez kee” as an item from one of the Unnkulia games.
-In any event, all these fully interactive items are red herrings, and probably accidentally so — there only to offer diagetic shout-outs to Fire Witch’s inspirations, both classic and (from its own frame of reference) recent.
+In any event, all these fully interactive items are red herrings, and probably accidentally so — there only to offer diegetic shout-outs to Fire Witch’s inspirations, both classic and (from its own frame of reference) recent.
 Perhaps a player of the mid-1990s would have recognized this fact immediately, but it sent my 21st-century attention down an unintentional rabbit-hole for quite a while.

 Not at all a complaint, mind you!
 I find this a very interesting example of how a game element might have seemed self-evident upon its release, but has lost clarity since then due to nothing more than the inevitable passage of time.

-IFDB suggests that John’s Fire Witch represents Baker’s only IF work.
-In-game text suggests that those who enjoy this game send the author six dollars, the price of his favorite soup-and-salad lunch at a restaurant in Columbus, Ohio, 1995.
+IFDB indicates that John’s Fire Witch represents Baker’s only IF work.
+In-game text suggests that those who enjoy this game send the author six dollars, the price of his favorite soup-and-salad lunch at a certain restaurant in Columbus, Ohio, 1995.
 That’s around ten bucks today.
 The game also provides a clearly ancient email address, with a backup suggestion of finding him on Usenet — quite unlikely, today.
 Still, I shall try my luck at getting him his sawbuck.
 (And, Mr. Baker, if you are reading this and you haven’t heard from me yet — do get in touch.
 I’d love to buy you lunch.)

 If a page elsewhere on the web responds to or otherwise mentions this post, you may provide its URL here.